Double Chocolate Espresso Muffins

 Baking powder – is a chemical leavening similar to baking soda, except it starts to work once it reaches a certain temperature during baking.
 This recipe uses both to get the most lift and create a light airy textured muffin.

-Neutral-tasting oil (coconut, vegetable or sunflower oil) – I use sunflower oil but any neutral tasting oil is good.
+Neutral-tasting oil (coconut, vegetable or sunflower oil) – any neutral tasting oil is good, I use sunflower.
 Alternatively for more flavour, you can replace the oil with the same amount of melted butter.

 Caster or granulated sugar – gives structure and sweetness.